 T7 does not allow creating a non-standard options strategy instrument that could have been created as a standard options strategy instrument.
-If a user requests the creation of a non-standard options strategy instrument, that could have been created as a standard options strategy instrument, then T7 will create it as the appropriate standard options strategy instrument.
+If a user requests the creation of a non-standard options strategy instrument, that could have been created as a standard options strategy instrument, that could have been created as a standard options strategy instrument, then T7 will create it as the appropriate standard options strategy instrument.
 This may involve changing the sequence of legs, and it may involve switching the sides of all legs.